IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 Authorization Clients and Resource Servers claiming compliance with this profile shall  fulfill the security requirements defined in the OAuth Authorization Framework [OAuth 2.1], especially:

-- All HTTP transaction MUST be secured by using TLS or equivalent transport security.
+- All HTTP transaction must be secured by using TLS or equivalent transport security.

 - Authorization Clients shall  verify the identity of the Resource Server when making requests to protected resources, either by validating the TLS certificate chain [OAuth 2.1, Section 7.4.2] or by other reliable methods.